Our Summer Camps in 2014

 This is an immersion experience, where you will not only eat, sleep, and drink your new language, but, hopefully, dream in your new language.
 With the help of easy-going and inspiring teachers, you will learn how to apply your rapidly expanding vocabulary and language skills, and grow to love the language.

-“Linguists” can choose English, German or Hungarian as a Second Language.
+“Linguists” can choose English or Hungarian as a Second Language.

 Our teachers are a mixture of senior-undergraduate university students, professional (native or non-native) teachers resident in Hungary and foreigners coming to Hungary for the camp.
 By working together we’ll find the method that is most suitable for you to learn and in the meantime you’ll get more confident in your speech in English and make new friends.
 And if you are fluent already?
 As you converse with natives, you’ll lose your accent and perfect your language skills!